DevExpress/dotnet-eud/README.md

     ```

 ## Obtain End-User Documentation for Versions Prior to 17.1
-This repository provides help files for DevExpress versions starting from 17.1.
+This repository provides help files for DevExpress versions 17.1 and above.
 End-user documentation for previous versions is published in CHM and PDF formats at https://www.devexpress.com/Support/Documentation/download.xml?platform=user-dev-docs.

 ## Licensing Questions
 Refer to the [DevExpress End-User Documentation License Agreement](LICENSE.md).